 Study of the region is focused in a number of multi-disciplinary academic centres, including the Oxford University China Centre and the Nissan Institute of Japanese Studies, as well as in the Faculty of Oriental Studies, which also offers courses in Chinese studies, Korean studies, and Japanese studies.
 The Asian Studies Centre at St Antony's College provides a collaborative home for all Oxford's academics and researchers working on Asia, and hosts a range of seminar series, workshops, conferences and lectures.

-The Pitt Rivers Museum's Japan collection includes Noh masks, netsuke, arms and armour, and everyday objects.
-It also holds 7,000 objects and 4,000 photographs from China, as well as decorative arts, ceramics, textiles, and extensive collections of everyday objects and archaeological materials.
+The Pitt Rivers Museum's collections include many items from China and Japan.
+From Japan, their collection includes Noh masks, netsuke, arms and armour, and everyday objects.
+From China, the museum holds 7,000 objects and 4,000 photographs, as well as decorative arts, ceramics, textiles, and extensive collections of everyday objects and archaeological materials.

 The Oxford Suzhou Centre for Advanced Research (OSCAR), opened in 2018, is the University's first overseas centre for physical science and engineering research.
 Primarily expanding on activities from across the University's Mathematical, Physical and Life Sciences Division, it offers scientists the opportunity to undertake research in applied science fields in proximity to Chinese industry and science and technology institutes.
 Based in the Souzhou Industrial Park, researchers have access to state-of-the-art facilities in a research environment enriched by numerous universities and research institutions, and a substantial industrial base.
 Research is directed by University of Oxford academic staff, with most of the research undertaken by researchers employed locally by OSCAR.

 The China Kadoorie Biobank is a major long-term prospective cohort study that looks at the interplay of lifestyle, environment and genetic susceptibility as causes of chronic disease.
 It holds information and biological samples from over 510,000 participants in China, and tracks those individuals' subsequent major health events until the end of their lives.
 The information can be used to see what effect some factor had on the group's health and mortality.
-The project has generated findings on smoking as a cause of death in China, the health effects of indoor air pollution, physical activity and heart disease/stroke risk, and on many other topics.
+Findings from the China Kadoorie Biobank have covered smoking as a cause of death in China, the health effects of indoor air pollution, physical activity and heart disease/stroke risk, and many other topics.
 The Biobank is a collaboration between Oxford's Clinical Trial Service Unit, the Chinese Academy of Medical Sciences (CAMS) and Peking University.

 Asia is the world's most densely populated continent and suffers the highest number of natural disasters.
 The health impact of these disasters is exacerbated by the gap between rich and poor in many Asian countries, as well as a lack of understanding about how to manage disaster responses.
 In an effort to build up the continent’s resilience to natural disasters, Oxford and The Chinese University of Hong Kong joined together to create the Collaborating Centre for Oxford University and CUHK for Disaster and Medical Humanitarian Response (CCOUC).
 The Centre is a non-profit research body that carries out research, training and community knowledge transfer in disaster and medical humanitarian response in Greater China and the Asia-Pacific Region.

-Oxford is highly fortunate to have had the support of a number of leading Japanese organisations in setting up some of its cutting-edge research centres.
+A number of leading Japanese organisations have supported the creation of research centres at Oxford.
 For example, the car manufacturer Nissan supported the creation of the Nissan Institute of Japanese Studies, and the Uehiro Foundation on Ethics and Education in Tokyo supports the Oxford Uehiro Centre for Practical Ethics, set up in 2002 in the Department of Philosophy.

-The University is also a partner, along with the Korea Astronomy and Space Science Institute (KASI), in RadioNet.
+The University is also a partner in the RadioNet radio astronomy infrastructure consortium, with the Korea Astronomy and Space Science Institute (KASI).
 This is a consortium of institutions that operate leading radio astronomy-related infrastructures, who are working cooperatively to develop, coordinate and integrate their activities in the field.

 The Oxford University Chinese Society and the Oxford University Hong Kong Society (OUHKS) provide opportunities for those linked to China via heritage, research or just interest to meet, socialise and network.
 The Oxford University Japanese Society (OUJS) is a student-run society which aims to introduce and promote the enjoyment of Japanese culture and provide an interface between Japanese students in Oxford and those with an interest in Japan.
 For Korean students at Oxford looking for support networks, the student-led Oxford University Korea Society provides a focal point for social and cultural activities.